sodeidelphonse/Academics/README.md

 - 👋 Hi, I’m @sodeidelphonse
-- 👀 I’m biostatistician with interests in environments and health-related data modeling.
+- 👀 I’m biostatistician with interests in environmental and health-related data modeling.
-I am passionnate about spatio-temporal modeling,GIS and remote sensing
+I am passionnate about spatio-temporal modeling, GIS and remote sensing techniques to help in evidence-based decision-making.
 - 🌱 I’m currently learning data management and analytics tools including CommCare, REDCap, Power BI and SQL.
-- 💞️ I’m looking to collaborate on data-driven projects which require the use of R or Python languages.
+- 💞️ I’m looking to collaborate on data-driven projects which require the use of R, Python and/or SQL languages.
 - 📫 You Can reach out to me on sdidelphonse@gmail.com

 <!---